isaiahpettingill/wasm96/README.md

 ### ABI Update: u64 keys (host/core/sdk)
 The resource ABI has been updated to use `u64` keys instead of string pointers.
 This improves portability and performance at the boundary.
 The Rust and Zig SDKs have been updated to automatically hash string keys to `u64` so application code remains unchanged.

+### 3D Graphics Support (host/core/sdk)
+Added a hardware-accelerated (wgpu) renderer for 3D graphics.
+Guests can now enable 3D mode, configure a camera, create meshes from raw data, OBJ strings, or STL bytes, and draw them with transformations.

 ## License